ros2/design/articles/143_legacy_interface_definition.md

 ## Scope

-This article specifies the legacy file format describing the data structures which are being used to exchange information between components.
+This article specifies the file format coming from ROS 1 describing the data structures which are being used to exchange information between components.
 The data structures are defined in a programming language agnostic way.
 The format is based on the [<code>.msg</code> format definition](http://wiki.ros.org/msg#Message_Description_Specification) from ROS 1.